lexaugd/MindNest/README.md

 An intelligent documentation system that uses AI to understand and answer questions about your codebase.

+## What's New in v1.3

+- **Enhanced Conversational Capabilities**: Intelligent detection of conversational queries with specialized processing
+- **Improved Query Classification**: Advanced classification using semantic embeddings for better intent understanding
+- **Hybrid Document Retrieval**: Combined dense and sparse retrieval methods with reranking for more relevant results
+- **Conversation History Management**: Context tracking across multiple interactions for more coherent dialogues
+- **Clean Code Architecture**: Complete refactoring of legacy code, simplified directory structure, and improved modularity
+- **Robust Error Handling**: Graceful fallbacks ensure the system always responds appropriately to all query types

+See the [full release notes](release_notes/v1.3-conversational-query-improvements.md) for details.

 ## Features

 - **Multi-Format Support**: Understands Java, Groovy, Python, JavaScript, TypeScript, and plain text documentation